 CBD Treats for Dogs

 Another popular snack that your dog might enjoy and receive benefits from is CBD treats.
-Cannabdiol is a safe option for pups who need little extra nutrients, and don’t fret; CBD will not leave your dog feeling intoxicated or poison your dog.
+Cannabidiol is a safe option for pups who need little extra nutrients, and don’t fret; CBD will not leave your dog feeling intoxicated or poison your dog.

 CBD works by interacting with receptors from your dog’s endocannabinoid system that are located throughout its body.
 This system is responsible for balancing your dog’s mental and physical systems.
 Some of the benefits include: